emscripten-core/emscripten/site/source/docs/tools_reference/emsdk.rst

 (you may need to do ``./emsdk update`` before).

-Each release also has an *asserts version* which is built with more runtime checks.
-This can be useful if you think you have encountered a bug.
+Each release also has an *asserts version* which is built with more runtime checks in LLVM and Binaryen.
+This can be useful if you think you have encountered a bug in one of these tools.
 The names of asserts versions are the same as release versions, with an added suffix of ``-asserts``, e.g. ``4.0.7-asserts``, which you can use with: ::